Grants to pay off student loans

 Teacher Cancellation of Perkins Loans

 Although there haven’t been any Perkins loans distributed since 2017, you may qualify for student loan forgiveness if you got one before then.
-Qualifying teachers teach high-needs subjects or work in low-income schools.
+Qualifying teachers with Perkins Loans teach high-needs subjects or work in low-income schools.
 If you’re a qualifying teacher, you may get all your Perkins Loans debt forgiven in five years.

 Grants for veterinarians